Upside Down Skillet Caramelized Apple Pecan Biscuits

 Fall recipes are everywhere!
 These Apple Pecan Biscuits are an easy Fall recipe you can whip up in no time for breakfast or dessert.

-I came across one which inspired me to create this Upside Down Skillet Caramelized Apple Pecan Biscuits recipe.
+I came across an apple recipe which inspired me to create this Upside Down Skillet Caramelized Apple Pecan Biscuits recipe.
+Yes, it is a long name for this recipe, but seriously I couldn’t think of a single word to leave out!

-The printable recipe is below but first, let me show you the steps in luscious pictures.
+The printable recipe is below but first, let me show you the steps to making this apple treat in pictures.

 Ingredients

-I made it in my little iron skillet, like this one.
-The apples are caramelized and well, you see those luscious pecans!
-The bottom will become the top so that baby is upside down!
+I make this recipe in my little iron skillet, like this one.
+The apples are caramelized with the pecans.
+The bottom will become the top hence the name Upside down.

 All you need is an iron skillet, butter, a fresh apple, brown sugar, pecans, and biscuits.